sakshamsri4/next_gen_udyam/docs/activity_log.md

 ## [2024-07-29]
 - Created Third-Party Integration Plan and Todo List:
   - **Issue Description**:
-    - Need a structured approach for integrating the third-party JobsFlutterApp
+    - Need a structured approach for extracting UI components from the third-party JobsFlutterApp
-    - Need to identify which modules and components to integrate first
+    - Need to identify which UI elements and assets to extract first
-    - Need a clear todo list to track integration progress
+    - Need a clear todo list to track extraction and implementation progress
-    - Need to ensure we maintain our Firebase backend while using third-party UI
+    - Need to ensure we maintain our Firebase backend and use Supabase for storage

   - **Implementation Details**:
-    - Created a comprehensive integration todo list:
+    - Created a comprehensive extraction and implementation todo list:
-      - Identified 7 key modules to integrate: Profile, Job Details, Saved Jobs, Search, Home, UI Components, and Navigation
+      - Identified 7 key areas for UI extraction: UI Components, Home, Job Details, Search, Profiles, Saved Jobs, and Navigation
-      - Prioritized modules based on value and dependency order
+      - Prioritized extraction based on value and dependency order
-      - Created detailed tasks for each module with clear completion criteria
+      - Created detailed tasks for extracting only UI components and assets
-      - Documented Firebase integration requirements for each module
+      - Documented Firebase and Supabase integration requirements
       - Added testing and documentation requirements
-    - Created a Firebase adapter service:
+    - Established a clear extraction process:
-      - Implemented methods for profile data operations
-      - Added job-related functionality (listing, details, application)
-      - Created saved jobs functionality
+      - Focus on copying only UI components and assets, not business logic
+      - Create our own controllers and services for Firebase/Supabase
-      - Ensured all operations use our Firebase backend
+      - Remove all references to third-party backend
+      - Do not keep any original third-party files in final implementation
     - Created a new feature branch for the integration:
       - Set up branch `feature/third-party-integration`
-      - Created directory structure for integrated components
-      - Prepared for module-by-module integration
+      - Prepared for component-by-component extraction and implementation

   - **Benefits**:
-    - Provided a clear roadmap for the integration process
+    - Provided a clear roadmap for the UI extraction process
-    - Established a structured approach to maintain our Firebase backend
+    - Established a structured approach to maintain our Firebase backend and use Supabase for storage
-    - Created a tracking mechanism for integration progress
+    - Created a tracking mechanism for extraction progress
-    - Ensured consistent implementation across all integrated modules
+    - Ensured clean implementation without third-party code dependencies
-    - Prioritized modules to deliver value quickly
+    - Prioritized UI components to deliver value quickly

   - **Lessons Learned**:
-    - Analyze third-party code thoroughly before planning integration
+    - Extract only the UI components and assets, not the business logic
-    - Create a structured approach with clear tasks and priorities
+    - Create our own controllers and services for backend operations
-    - Focus on adapting UI components while maintaining our backend
+    - Focus on adapting UI components to work with our data models
-    - Document the integration process for future reference
+    - Document which components were extracted for future reference
-    - Create adapter services to bridge UI and backend
+    - Ensure no third-party code remains in the final implementation

 - Fixed fl_chart Compatibility Issue:
   - **Issue Description**: